wp-plugins/wp-spamshield/readme.txt

 6. If you have multiple domains that resolve to the same server, or are parked on the same hosting account, make sure the domain set in the WordPress configuration options matches the domain where you are accessing the blog from.
 In other words, if you have people going to your blog using hxxp://www.yourdomain.com/ and the WordPress configuration has: hxxp://www.yourdomain2.com/ you will have a problem (not just with this plugin, but with a lot of things.)

 7. Check your WordPress Version.
-If you are using a release earlier than 2.3, you may want to upgrade for a whole slew of reasons, including features and security.
+If you are not using the latest version, you should upgrade for a whole slew of reasons, including features and security.

 8. Check the options you have selected to make sure they are not disabling a feature you want to use.